weaveworks-codespaces/kubernetes-in-codespaces/grafana-cloud/README.md

       ```

-- Set Loki Tenant ID
+- Export Loki Tenant ID
   - From the `Grafana Cloud Portal`
     - <https://grafana.com/orgs/yourUser>
   - Click `Details` in the `Loki` section